StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/reeborg_lite.md

 Click the **Go to introduction Reeborg** button.

 ## How to set up Reeborg with the correct configuration
-Set the langugae click down bar to Python.
+Set the language click down bar to Python.
 ![Here is what the click down bar looks like](https://photos.google.com/search/_tra_/photo/AF1QipOl7O5KZNIij7oDn09ko_Wzh71PTGyQs7Zjd_LZ)
 You will now be in the exercise called Alone.
 Each of the Reeborg worlds gives you various tasks to code up and have Reeborg perform.
 **IMPORTANT: Do not start with Alone.
 Use the click down bar in the top right corner to go to the Home 1 exercise to start!**.